 Hello dear reader.
 Since you ended up here, I conclude that you don't need C&J to walk into the sunset hand in hand any more than I do.
-NHEAS's final chapter is set up as a play.
-No fluf but a fight for you.
-The title says it all, doesn't it?
+NHEAS's sixth chapter is set up as a play.

 6. Who's afraid of Clarisse Romero

 Clarisse, Queen Regent of Genovia